 - Seek out the help from professional experts like your PCP and a therapist.

-Licensed therapists are available to help process grief.
+Licensed therapists are available to help you process grief.
 Many people who receive grief counseling report reduced mental health symptoms like long-term depression.
 Grief therapy can put you more in touch with your emotions, thoughts, and feelings which will transfer into many other parts in your life.
-Therapy is available through both the EAP and through your Baystate HNE Medical Plan.
-See above for more information.
+Therapy is available through both the EAP (call 800-888-6332) and through the Baystate HNE Medical Plan.

 GriefShare Support Groups